picosh/official-blog/rfc-rss.md

 - Ability to upload feeds
 - Ability to upload [opml](https://en.wikipedia.org/wiki/OPML) file
 - Ability to categorize feeds via tags
-- We would fetch the feeds and keep them up-to-date
+- We would manage fetching feeds and keeping them up-to-date
-- We can send an email digest (if they provide their email)
+- We could send an email digest (if they provide their email)
 - Terminal view of the feeds, piped to w3m
-- We could provide aggregate rss feeds for collections
-- Web view for the feeds?
+- Provide a web view for the feeds (maybe)

 # what can we offer over the other readers?

 We would try to provide a great reading experience from the terminal.
-No need to install an RSS reader like newboat.
+No need to install an RSS reader like newsboat.
 No need to sync a config file across multiple apps.
 Just SSH into our app and read some content.
 Furthermore, many of the readers do not provide an rss-to-email feature and most rss-to-email services do not provide readers so there's an interesting opportunity here to capture both audiences.

-The other nice thing about an RSS reader apps is that it ties into our other services that leverage RSS as well.
+The other nice thing about an RSS reader app is that it ties into our other services that leverage RSS as well.
 It's hard to let users know of new features when they aren't notified about them.
-It would be nice to have a generic way for users to subscribe to us as well as other content they enjoy.

 By providing a service that emails users of our services, it would hopefully improve our communication with our users.